jdarcyryan/PSModuleTemplate/README.md

 This template is provided as-is.
 Remember to add your own LICENSE file for your module.

-## 🤝 Contributing

-To contribute to this template:
-1. 🍴 Fork the repository
-2. 🌿 Create a feature branch
-3. 💻 Make your changes
-4. 🚀 Submit a pull request

 ## 👤 Author

 **James D'Arcy Ryan**